-1 FRCA is an executive agency of MAFF and the Welsh Office
+&lt;sup>1 FRCA is an executive agency of MAFF and the Welsh Office

 - 7. The fieldwork was conducted at an average density of 1 boring per hectare of agricultural land.
-In total one soil pit and eleven borings were described on the site. - 8.
+In total two soil pits and nine borings were described on the site. - 8.
 The agricultural land on this site has been classified as Subgrade 3b (moderate quality) and Grade 4 (poor quality).
-The key limitations to the agricultural use of this land are gradient and soil wetness. - 9.
-The moderate quality land is located on the higher plateau area in the west of the site, adjoining Dark Lane.
-The soils have a clay loam topsoil texture overlying clay loam and clay to depth, with few stones within the soil profile. - 10.
-The area of poor quality land is mapped on the moderately steeply and steeply sloping land in the east of the site.
-The soils have a clay loam texture over heavy clay loam and clay.
+The key limitations to the agricultural use of this land are soil wetness and microrelief. - 9.
+The moderate quality land is located in the north and east of the site.
+The soils have a clay loam topsoil texture overlying heavy clay loam and clay to depth. - 10.
+The area of poor quality land is mapped in the south west of the site.
+The soils have either a clay loam or a silty clay loam topsoil texture over coal spoil at depths of between 20 and 30cm.